plangrid/flask-rebar/docs/quickstart/basics.rst

 Marshaling
 ==========

 .. note:: In version 2.0, we updated our supported versions of Marshmallow from 2.x to 3.x.
-One of the more significant changes in Marshmallow is that ``Schema.dump`` does not trigger validation.
+(The Marshmallow maintainers stopped supporting 2.x `on 2020-08-18 <https://github.com/marshmallow-code/marshmallow/issues/1582>`__.)
+One of the more significant changes in Marshmallow v3 is that ``Schema.dump`` does not trigger validation.
 This can result in significant performance improvements.
 In Flask-Rebar 2.0, we have made validation of marshalled results *opt-in*.

 The ``response_body_schema`` (previously ``marshal_schema``) argument of ``HandlerRegistry.handles`` can be one of three types: a ``marshmallow.Schema``, a dictionary mapping integers to ``marshmallow.Schema``, or ``None``.